-3.1.4 Laboratory and manufacture of pharmaceuticals
+3.1.5 Laboratory analysis and routine checks

-Some of these uses cannot be substituted yet (French consultation, 2010).
+Some of these uses can not be substituted yet (French consultation, 2010).
 A standardized method using potassium permanganate is identified as substitute for the use as analytical reagent (titrating agent) for the determination the chemical oxygen demand "COD" in waste waters treatment (French standard NF T 90-101) (INRS, 2007).